chris-ali/j6dof-flight-sim/README.md

 # Java Flight Simulator
 *A Six Degree of Freedom (6DOF) Flight Simulator Written in Java by Chris Ali*

 This program was written to apply my knowledge and background in Flight Dynamics to build my Java language skills.
 It can run as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot-in-the-loop use.
-When configured as a pilot in the loop simulation, a LWJGL out-the-window display opens and the user can control the simulation using a joystick, keyboard or mouse.
+When configured as a pilot in the loop simulation, a LWJGL out-the-window display opens and the user can control the simulation using a joystick or keyboard.

 One day I'd like to tie objectives or a scoring element into the simulation to make it a game as well.